dummassdenzel/Clairvoyance/api/README.md

 ```

 #### `DELETE /widgets/{id}`
-Delete a specific widget by ID
+Delete a specific widget by ID (user must have access to the widget's dashboard)

 **Response:**
 ```json